Southeast

 Cafe du Monde still features the same menu, and I opt for the iced coffee in the summer.
 Remember, cash is king at Cafe du Monde.

-Located at 800 Decatur St. Open daily at 7:15 a.m. to 11 p.m.
+Located at 800 Decatur St. Open daily from 7:15 a.m. to 11 p.m. (midnight on the weekends).
 There are several locations across New Orleans, though I like the original.

 Cafe Beignet